esper-hub/esper/README.md

 ### Create a device implementation
 Inside the project-directory, create a subdirectory called `devices/mydev` and add your device specific code here.
 The code must implement a function `Device* createDevice()` which returns a device instance.
+The esper repository has several examples you can draw inspiration from.

 ### Build the firmware
-Execute the makefile in the ESPer directory while specifying the site directory:
+Execute the makefile in the ESPer directory while specifying esper and site directory:
 ~~~~
-make -C esper SITE=$(pwd)
+docker run -it --rm --volume /home/user/esper-site:/home/builder/site --volume /home/user/esper-site/esper:/home/builder/esper esperhub/esper:latest
 ~~~~
+The resulting images will be in `/home/user/esper-site/esper/dist`.

 ### Flash the firmware
-Boot the ESP into the flash mode and execute the following command:
+Connect the ESP to your computer and boot it into the flash mode.
+Then execute the following command:
 ~~~~
-make -C esper SITE=$(pwd) mydev/flash
+docker run -it --rm --volume /home/user/esper-site:/home/builder/site --volume /home/user/esper-site/esper:/home/builder/esper esperhub/esper:latest make mydev/flash
 ~~~~
+Once flashed the container will attach to the ESPs terminal.